 Recommendation.
 When a recommendation decision is reached, the committee shall write a recommendation letter explaining carefully how the candidate did or did not meet the criteria for review/promotion.
-The decision, but not the letter, should be communicated to the candidate in a short email, with all committee members and the Executive Director should also be copied in the email.
+The decision, but not the letter, should be communicated to the candidate in a short email, with all committee members and the Executive Director also copied; if the decision is negative, there should be a brief explanation of the criteria not met.
 That email, along with the committee's decision letter, should be included in the candidate's portfolio as it goes forward.